 Document Control

-Document title: Safeguarding and Child Protection Policy
+Document title: Safeguarding and ChildProtection Policy

 Author: Deputy Head (Pastoral), Sarah Davies

-Version number: 3.2
+Version number: 3.3.1

-Document status: Pending Full Council Meeting Approval September 2020
+Document status: Pending approval by Full Council Meeting September 2021

-Effective Date: September 2020
+Effective Date: 1 st September 2021

-Date of next full review: June 2021
+Date of next full review: May 2022

-Version Author Date Changes 2.5 S Davies and S Williams 18.03.20 Insertion of section 13 to facilitate face-to-face on- line working with pupils at home, in the context of the Coronavirus pandemic and HMG policy on social distancing as a means of contagion control.
-2.6 S Davies and S Williams 31.03.20 Amendments to facilitate remote working via Microsoft Teams and addressing particular safeguarding considerations whilst operating remotely.
-3.0 S Davies and S Williams 28.05.20 Amendments to emphasise our stance that the College is a talking and a listening school (in line with ISI's focus on pupil voice) Clarification for procedures with online safety.
+Version, Author (S Davies and S Williams unless otherwise specified), Date, Changes 2.5 18.03.20 Insertion of section 13 to facilitate face-to-face on- line working with pupils at home, in the context of the Coronavirus pandemic and HMG policy on social distancing as a means of contagion control.
+2.6 31.03.20 Amendments to facilitate remote working via Microsoft Teams and addressing particular safeguarding considerations whilst operating remotely.
+3.0 28.05.20 Amendments to emphasise our stance that the College is a talking and a listening school (in line with ISI's focus on pupil voice) Clarification for procedures with online safety.
 References to training brought together within a single section on training.
 General consolidation of sections relating to referrals and online safety.
-Moving of procedures and protocols during remote learning to Appendix A. 3.1 S Davies and S Williams 01.09.20 Incorporating changes required by KCSIE 2020 for implementation 1 September 2020 3.2 S Davies and S Williams 09.11.20 Addition of SSSD remote lessons into Appendix A
+Moving of procedures and protocols during remote learning to Appendix A. 3.1 01.09.20 Incorporating changes required by KCSIE 2020 for implementation 1 September 2020 3.2 09.11.20 Addition of SSSD remote lessons into Appendix A 3.3 27.05.21 Additions and clarifications made to Peer on Peer abuse section 10.5, 10.14.
+10.18 to reflect context of Black Lives Matter and Everyone's Invited movements Reference to new support and advice line number from NSPCC in "useful contacts" 3.3.1 05.08.21 Amendments as required by KCSIE 1st September 2021